 }

-And its Nsys profile: Image For comparison:
+And its Nsys profile: For comparison:

-• Which of the following does your application contain?
+took the same runtime as previous. - Which of the following does your application contain?
 1. HtoD; 2.
 DtoH

 Only DtoH remained.